tlamedia/gtm-kit/readme.txt

 Enhancements:
 * Added the class input-needed to the block list of the add_to_cart event
+* Added option to import plugin settings from GTM4WP in the setup wizard
 * Improve support for the WooCommerce cart and checkout blocks
+* Improved the setup wizard with option to enable essential settings

 Bugfixes: